Wildlife & Animals – Bangweulu Wetlands

 The wetlands' main attraction is the thousands of endemic black lechwe.
 Sitatunga also loves this habitat, but they are shy and rarely seen.
 Elephant and buffalo can sometimes be spotted.
 Predator sightings are rare, but spotted hyena and jackal are often heard at night.
 The water channels are home to many hippo and crocodile lurking in the reeds.

 The park is known for its black lechwe, but some other unusual antelope species are found here as well.
-The fastest of all antelope is the tsessebe and hundreds of this uncommon species can be seen on the grassland, fringing the floodplains.
+The fastest of all antelope is the tsessebe and hundreds of them can be seen on the grassland, fringing the floodplains.
 Pairs of dainty oribi are particularly common as well.

 Best Time for Wildlife Viewing